 Both the Markets in Financial Instruments Directive and the Market in Financial Instruments Act require changes in the operation of capital markets.
-These new changes allow for several trading venues, while requiring higher market quality and orderliness by introducing new execution principles and obligatory pre- and post-trade transparency for trades in listed shares.
+These new changes allow for several trading venues, while requiring higher market quality and orderliness by introducing new execution principles and obligatory pre-and post-trade transparency for trades in listed shares.
 In the future, the Slovenian market is expected to integrate into other EU capital markets and compete with foreign stock exchanges and investment firms.

 The Market in Financial Instruments Act came into effect on 11 August 2007.
 With it, all four major EU securities market directives were transposed into the Slovenian legislation.
-The SMA issued a package of secondary legislation on the basis of the new act in November 2007.
+The SMA issued a package of secondary legislation on the basis of the new act in November 2007 (amended in 2008, 2009, 2010 and 2011).